by Eric Meier

 A very crude test that you can perform on milled boards before they are put into final use is sometimes called the fingernail test.
 Basically, you find a crisp edge of the wood, and with your fingernail you try to push in as hard as you can and see if you’re able to make a dent in the wood.

-With Hard Maple, virtually no dent should be left with your fingernail, yet Soft Maple will be more likely to be dented.
+With hard maple, virtually no dent should be left with your fingernail, yet soft maple will be more likely to be dented.
 Yet since everyone’s fingernails and strength is different, this should only be considered a very crude means of testing when other methods/tools are not available.
 A much better and more accurate way of testing the wood, you can take measurements of the board in question, and then weigh it to get an estimate of its density.
 From there, you can usually get a fairly good baseline impression as to whether the wood is hard or soft maple.

 If you have a small postage scale, or an accurate digital scale, you may be able to get relatively accurate measurements.
 (Bathroom scales with only 1/2 pound increments are usually far too crude a measurement to give reliable results.)
 Generally, the larger the sample to be weighed, the more accurate the results.
 Simply weigh the wood in question, and then carefully measure all dimensions to find its total volume.
 Remember, Volume equals Length x Width x Height: (V = L x W x H).

 Let’s say we have a piece of maple that is 24 inches long, 8 inches wide, and .75 inches thick.
 This means that the total volume is 144 cubic inches, since 24 x 8 x .75 = 144.

 Next, we’ll assume we’ve weighed the board, and found that it weighs 3 pounds, 8.0 ounces (or 3.5 pounds).
 So our board’s density is 3.5 pounds per 144 cubic inches.
 The only problem is that we need to convert our measurements to the units that we are trying to find in the chart above: pounds per cubic foot.